Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Diagnostics (ambulance)

-DIAGNOSTICS AT THE STAGE OF EMERGENCY EMERGENCY
+DIAGNOSTICS AT THE EMERGENCY CARE STAGE

 Diagnostic measures:

-· Assessment of the level of consciousness;
+· assessment of the level of consciousness;

-· Definition of meningeal symptoms;
+· determination of meningeal symptoms;

-· Exclusion of the state of infectious-toxic shock.
+· exclusion of the state of infectious-toxic shock.

 Before transportation, be sure to:

-· Time of the last urination;
+time of last urination;

 Diagnostics (hospital)

-DIAGNOSTICS AT STATIONARY LEVEL
+DIAGNOSTICS AT THE INPATIENT LEVEL

-Diagnostic criteria at the inpatient level:
+Diagnostic criteria at the hospital level:

 Complaints:

-· Increase in body temperature up to 38-39 ° С;
+· increase in body temperature to 38-39°C;

-Headache (moderate to severe);
+headache (moderate to severe);

-• weakness, malaise;
+· weakness, malaise;

 · muscle pain;